mmccartn/ecu-defmig/README.md

 ```

 ## Issues
-Constants are ignored since ScoobyRom only exports 2D and 3D tables.
+2D tables with only a Y-axis are ignored by ScoobyRom, this tool only exports 3D tables and 2D tables along the X-axis.